yasuit21/AzimPy/README.md

 - This package is under development, so any bug reports and suggestions are welcome!

 #### Use cases
 - Sawaki, Y., Yamashita, Y., Ohyanagi, S., Garcia, E.S.M., Ito, A., Sugioka, H., Takahashi, T., Shinohara, M., & Ito, Y., Seafloor Depth Controls Seismograph Orientation Uncertainty, *Geophys.
-J. Int.*, in press.
+J. Int.*, in press, doi:10.1093/gji/ggac397

 ## How to install